mzhao15/data_engineering_basics/README.md

 - Clone a remote repository

-    1. Clone a remote repository to our local working directory
+    Clone a remote repository to our local working directory
     ```
     $ git clone [url] [where to clone]
     Downloads a project and its entire version history
     ```

-    2. View information about the remote repository
+    View information about the remote repository
     ```
     $ git remote -v
+    Shows the information of the remote repository
     ```
     ```
     $ git branch -a